archivesspace/tech-docs/architecture/README.md

 ### \_yard

-This directory contains the code for the documentation tool used to generate the github io pages here: http://archivesspace.github.io/archivesspace/
+This directory contains the code for the documentation tool used to generate the github io pages here: https://archivesspace.github.io/archivesspace/api/ and https://archivesspace.github.io/archivesspace/doc/

 ### backend